-[Any disclosure to the customer, before the transaction is effected, of] Where a member discloses [information which would indicate] the amount of (A) [the amount of] the commission charged in an agency transaction or (B) the mark[-]up or markdown made in a principal transaction to a customer before the transaction is effected, such disclosure may be considered in determining if a member deals fairly with a customer [is a factor to be considered].
-Disclosure itself, however, does not justify a markup, markdown or commission [or mark-up which] that is unfair or excessive in light of all other relevant facts and circumstances surrounding the transaction.
+[Any disclosure to the customer, before the transaction is effected, of information which would indicate] Where a member discloses the total dollar amount and percentage of [(A)] the [amount of] commission charged in an agency transaction or [(B)] the total dollar amount and percentage of mark[-]up or markdown made in a principal transaction to a customer before the transaction is effected, such disclosure may be considered in determining if a member deals fairly with a customer [is a factor to be considered].
+Disclosure itself, however, does not justify a markup, markdown or commission [or mark-up which] that is unfair or [excessive] unreasonable in light of all other relevant facts and circumstances surrounding the transaction.